OPTML-Group/Fast-BAT/README.md

 This is an official implementation of paper "Revisiting and Advancing Fast Adversarial Training through the Lens of Bi-level Optimization".
-Fast-BAT is a new method for training adversarially robust models with efficiency.
+Fast-BAT is a new state-of-the-art method for accelerated adversarial training.

-This repository includes:
+We hope this repository could serve as the second major contribution to the community besides our proposed Fast-BAT.
+This repository contains various methods for adversarial training as well as adversarial attacks for robustness evaluation.
+In addition to neat implementations, this code base is designed to offer as much as flexibility to users, including but not limited to abundant datasets, model types, activation functions, loss functions, training schedulers, optimizers for model parameters, (adversarial & standard) training recipes, detailed adversarial training settings, and attack methods.

+This repository is friendly to researchers and students of all levels.
+For beginners to adversarial ML, the code is easy to understand; for advanced researchers, this code framework is highly-extendable for robust training-related research.
+We hope this code base sweeps the obstacles on implementation and ease your research and study.

+If this code base helps you, please cite our paper:

+> Zhang, Y., Zhang, G., Khanduri, P., Hong, M., Chang, S., & Liu, S. (2021).
+Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization. arXiv preprint arXiv:2112.12376.

+[comment]: <> (This repository includes:)

-* Training and evaluation code.
+[comment]: <> (* Training and evaluation code.)

-* Defense experiments used in the paper.
+[comment]: <> (* Defense experiments used in the paper.)

-* Code for baselines used in the paper.
+[comment]: <> (* Code for baselines used in the paper.)

+[comment]: <> (* Code for other frequently adversarial training methods.)

 ## Requirements
 * Install the required python packages: